 Permanent marriage is recognized by both Shia and Sunni Schools.
 Muslim marriage can be sub-divided into three categories on the basis of the existence of prohibitions: –

 - Irregular Marriage (Fasid)

-- Sexual relationship becomes lawful
+- A sexual relationship becomes lawful

 - Children born as a result of wedlock are legitimate

-- Wife has right to receive dower
+- The wife has the right to receive dower

 These are treated as void ab initio and the defect due to which they are not validated cannot be cured.
-Hence, they create no legal effects whatsoever and relationship amounts to Zina.
+Hence, they create no legal effects whatsoever and the relationship amounts to Zina.